You can bulk import contracts and payment schedules from Microsoft Excel.

 Adjust the Structure:

-In the Excel file, you will find one sheet for Contracts, one for Payment schedules and one for Scheduled adjustments.
+In the Excel file, you will find one sheet for Contracts, one for DORA, one for Payment schedules and one for Scheduled adjustments.
 In addition, there is a sheet containing the system registers (responsible employees, categories, etc.).

 To link a contract with its payment schedules and scheduled adjustments, you need to map their TEMP ID's (some intermediate ID's for this import):